tallsong/studyabroadapplication/README.md

 # studyabroadapplication
-This is a study abroad application managment information system ²¿Êğ£ºdebug =False
+This is a study abroad application managment information system python -version 3.7.5
-Æô¶¯uwsgi
-×¢²áÓÊÏäÁ´½Ó
-rest frame work
+# rest frame work